wiji1/seafile/README.md

 me@example.com : asecret
 ```

-After loggin in, you can create a new user and give it administrator access.
+After logging in, you can create a new user and give it administrator access.

 > [!WARNING]
 > PLEASE remember to delete or change the password of the default user after the initial login.